mcsrainbow/mcsrainbow.github.io/en/2023/12/lightweight-kubernetes-distributions-practices/index.md

 # Lightweight Kubernetes Distributions Practices

 Deploying and managing native Kubernetes clusters is a complex task.
-To address this issue, the community has provided lightweight Kubernetes distributions as a solution.
+But the community has provided lightweight Kubernetes distributions as a solution.

 <!--more-->